colinlease/AgentShell/README.md

 AgentShell is a Streamlit-based harness for hosting domain-specific user apps with an embedded agent runtime.
 The shell provides the shared structure around an app: workspace mounting, chat/assistant UI, model-provider selection, tool registration, and optional orchestration features such as planning, reflection, and compaction.

-At runtime, the shell mounts one active workspace app and lets the agent reason over that app's published UI state, data context, dataset objects, and app-specific tools.
+At runtime, the shell mounts one active workspace app and lets the agent reason over that app's published UI state, data context, dataset objects, app-specific tools, and a comprehensive set of general data & UI tools.
 In this repo, the registered workspace apps are:

 - `Demo App` (default)
 - `ML Workbench`